gzmatte/ATR/README.md

 > [!TIP]
-> In Default Windows you may experience issues.
+> In Default Windows you might experience issues.
 >
 > I recommend installing XOS or a custom OS.